IronCountySchoolDistrict/ps-plugin-boilerplate/README.md

 12. To package images add them to the Images/{{App_name}}/ directory.
 Then referance like so.
 	- `../../../images/{{app_name}}/my_image_file`

+### Development
+- In one tab, start the `webpack-serve` dev server with this command: `webpack-serve --config webpack.dev.config.js --require @babel/register`.
+Note that by running this command, you are also generating a version of the page fragments in `./src` which will load them from `http://localhost:8081`.
+- After `webpack-serve` has started and the build finishes (that's important to let it finish), open a new Terminal instance and build the plugin: `gulp buildPreprocess`.
+This will copy over everything in `./plugin`, run it through `gulp-preprocess`, and then create a zip file of the plugin.
+This plugin will load everything from `./src` from `http://localhost:8081`, which means you can quickly see the changes you make in dev.
+Install this zip file on the PS test server, not live.
+When it comes time to deploy, follow the instructions below.
+- NOTE: By installing a version of the plugin that loads all of your css/js from `http://localhost:8081`, that means the plugin will only work from the host that is running `webpack-serve`, which is your development machine.

 ### Standalone Plugin

 - Run cmd: `gulp createPkgNoImage`